Pinacolada64/ImageBBS/v1.2/docs/image-1_2b-sysop-manual.md

 the BBS—such as Movie Files or Program Files—and for that reason they are covered separately here.

-Typing NF at most prompts takes you to the News File library.
+Typing `NF` at most prompts takes you to the News File library.
 Here, users can re-read BBS news files they see at login, and you can write new ones.

-If you have "File Maint Access" you will be placed in News-Maint:
-Otherwise, the prompt users see is
+If you have "File Maint Access" you will be placed in `News-Maint:` Otherwise, the prompt users see is `News:`.

-News:

 <span id="anchor-520"></span><span id="anchor-521"></span><span id="anchor-520"></span>AAdding a News Item
 ----------------------------------------------------------------------------------------------------------